akifumi-wachi-4/pydiff/README.md

 A modern, web-based text difference comparison tool built with Python and FastAPI.
 This tool allows you to compare two texts side by side and visualize their differences with syntax highlighting.

-This repository is based on [meso-cacase/difff](https://github.com/meso-cacase/difff), which is a Perl-based text difference tool.
+This repository is based on [meso-cacase/difff](https://github.com/meso-cacase/difff), a Perl-based text difference tool.
 This Python implementation provides the same functionality with a modern web framework.

 ## Installation & Setup 🚀